Tmuat/handmade-by-ellie/README.md

 [Mobile](https://github.com/Tmuat/handmade-by-ellie/blob/master/assets/wireframes/mobile.pdf)

+#### Security

+In order to keep the site secure, all potentially sensitive information have been kept in an env.py file which is not commited to github and on Heroku config variables have been used.

+Sections of the site have been decorated to ensure users are only able to access sections of the site they have been given permissions to access.

+### **The Surface Plane**

 #### Landing Imagery

 The landing imagery has changed from wireframes; this was down to a request from Ellie having taken so updated pictures.